Al2Me6/JGoL/readme.md

         create a JPanel called controls
         create a JButton called nextGenBtn
         create a JButton called clearBtn
-        set nextGenBtn's listenser to NextGenBtnListener
+        set nextGenBtn's listener to NextGenBtnListener
         set clearBtn's listener to ClearBtnListener
         add nextGenBtn and clearBtn to controls
-        use inhereted method add(JPanel p) with argument controls
+        use inherited method add(JPanel p) with argument controls

     define method printBoard
         for x=0 to board.getHeight() - 1
             for y=0 to board.getWidth() - 1
                 for JButton btn in btns
                     if btn.getActionCommand() is x + "," + y
-                        if(board.getCell(x, y) is true)
+                        if(board.getCellState(x, y) is true)
                             set btn color to green
                         otherwise set the color white

 class Board
-    define private variable Cell[][] named grid
+    define private Cell[][] grid
-    define private int w, h
+    define private integers w, h

     constructor with arguments width and height
         set grid to be an array of Cell[width][height] set w, h as width and height

+    public method getCellState with arguments x, y and return type boolean return grid[x][y].getState

+    public method getCellButton with arguments x, y and return type JButton return grid[x][y].getButton

+    public method getWidth with no argument and return type integer return w

+    public method getHeight with no argument and return type integer return h

-    method evolve with no arguments and no return define 2D array of type boolean[][] with width and height same as grid named nextGen for every index x in grid
-            for every index y in grid[x]
-                call applyRules with arguments x, y
+    public method evolve with no argument and no return define boolean[][] nextGen with dimensions w, h for every index x, y in grid set nextGen[x][y] to the returned value of applyRules(x, y) for every index x, y in nextGen call setCellState with arguments x, y, nextGen[x][y]

-                set the nextGen[x][y] to the value returned by applyRules for every index x in nextGen
-            for every index y in nextGen[x]
+    public method clear with no argument and no return for every index x,y in grid
-                call setCell with args x, y, nextGen[x][y]
+            call grid[x][y].setCellState with argument false

-    method applyRules with arguments x, y and return type boolean define integer count as countLiveNeighbors(x, y)
+    private method applyRules with arguments x, y and return type boolean define integer count as countLiveNeighbors(x, y)

-        // All the cases
-        if getCell(x, y) returns true
-            if count equals 0 or count equals 1 return false // return dead cell (solitude) else if count equals 2 or count equals 3 return true // cell is still alive else if count is greater than or equal to 4 return false  // return dead cell (overpopulation) else if count equals 3
+        if getCellState(x, y) returns true  // cell is alive if count equals 0 or count equals 1 return false  // kill cell by solitude else if count equals 2 or count equals 3 return true  // cell is still alive else if count is greater than or equal to 4 return false  // kill cell by overpopulation else  // cell is dead
+            if count equals 3
                 return true  // cell is born
+            else
-        return false // A new cell cannot be born, so return empty/dead cell
+                return false  // nothing happens; dead cell is still dead

-    method countLiveNeighbors with arguments x, y and return type integer define integer count as 0
+    private method countLiveNeighbors with arguments x, y and return type integer define integer count as 0

-        from integer i = -1 to i = 1
+        for integer i from -1 to 1
-            from integer j = -1 to j = 1
+            for integer j from -1 to 1
                 try
-                if getCell(x + i, y + j) returns true
+                    if getCellState(x + i, y + j) returns true
                         add one to count
                 catch array index error
-                do nothing (cell is outside of boundaries) if getCell(x, y) returns true
+                    do nothing  // cell is outside of boundaries of grid if getCellState(x, y) returns true
             subtract one from count  // input point is not a neighbor return count

-    method getCell with arguments x, y and return type boolean return grid[x][y].getState

-    method setCell with arguments x, y, state call grid[x][y].setState with argument state

-    method getWidth
-        return w

-    method getHeight
-        return h

-    method clear
-        for every cell x,y in the grid call setCell with arguments x, y, false

 class Cell
     define private boolean state
+    define private JButton button

     constructor with no argument
         set state to false
+        set button to a JButton with listener ToggleStateListener call colorize

-    method getState with return type boolean
+    public method getState with no argument and return type boolean return state
-        return state

-    method setState with boolean argument s and no return set state to the value of s
+    public method setState with boolean argument s and no return set state to the value of s call colorize

+    public method GetButton with no argument and return type JButton return button

+    private method colorize with no argument and no return: if state is true:
+            set button's color to black
+        else:
+            set button's color to white

+    implement an action listener named ToggleStateListener
+        set state to !state
+        call colorize
 ```

 ## Method headers